Reach for the Sky (Mai Kuraki song)

 "Reach for the Sky" is a song by Japanese singer songwriter Mai Kuraki, taken from her second studio album Perfect Crime (2001).
 It was released on November 8, 2000 by Giza Studio, simultaneously with her first video album First Cut.
-The song was written by Kuraki herself and Aika Ohno, while the production was done by Cybersound and served as the theme song to the 2000 Japanese TV program Audrey.
+The song was written by Kuraki herself and Aika Ohno, while the production was done by Cybersound (Michael Africk, Perry Geyer, Miguel Pessoa) and served as the theme song to the 2000 Japanese TV program Audrey.
 The rearranged version of the song "Re:ggae Summer 2013 version" was released digitally on August 17, 2013.

 Track listing

 Credits and personnel

 Credits adapted from CD single liner credits.